gdayori/igniteui-angular-workshop/README.md

 ## New to Angular?

 You are new to Angular?
 Don't worry about that, this workshop is easy to start.
 You can also learn a little bit about basic of Angular through the workshop.
-If you are expert of Angular, just use copy & paste for the basic of Angular and focus on how to use Ignite UI components.
+If you are expert of Angular, just use copy & paste for the Angular basic stuff and focus on how to use Ignite UI components.

 ## Check Environment
 To proceed this hands-on workshop you need the environments listed in the following page.